LoveUwUBotForeverMcBoss1999/32210920250512-truecraft-Knowledgebase/pages/LS-Comparison.md

 ### 🔥 Maximum Freedom
 - **9 Sethomes** - Never run out of quick travel spots!
 Perfect for multiple bases, farms, and secret locations
-- **9 Player Warps** - Build the ultimate warp network or run 9 different shops simultaneously
+- **9 Player Auctions Limit** - Build the ultimate warp network or run 9 different shops simultaneously

 ### 🛡️ Ultimate Control
 Phoenix is the **ONLY** rank with complete privacy and control features: